emcuttsy/personal-website/content/blog/2021-07-17-my-path-to-a-first-science-news-story/index.md

 Kathy told me that a good way to find a science story is to pick a few journals (preferably obscure ones, staffers and pro freelancers will beat you to anything from Science or Nature) to follow and look for interesting papers as they came out.
 I did just that, and found a few papers I liked.
 I picked one to write about for the Perlman program project, and one to pitch directly to publications.

 I wrote a pitch by basically copying what I saw on [TON's Pitch Database](https://www.theopennotebook.com/pitch-database/).
-I originally sent the pitch to an editor at *Eos*, but it was rejected because the paper I'd chosen is from an AGU journal and *Eos*, an AGU publication, leaves coverage of AGU journals to the comms department.
+I originally sent the pitch to an editor at *Eos*, but it was rejected.
 So Kathy suggested I send the pitch to *Science News*, and found an editor contact for me by asking around among her colleagues.

 It's generally best if you email an editor directly.
 Even if you email the wrong person (which I actually did end up doing with *Science News*!), editors can pass your emails along to the person who should really see them.